Gweihir/gweihir-chainlink-external-adapter/README.md

     ```
     yarn dev
     ```
-1. Add a bridge to the Chainlink node with the name of `test` and URL of `http://host.docker.internal:4242` on this page: http://localhost:6688/bridges
+1. Add a bridge to the Chainlink node with the name of `gweihir` and URL of `http://host.docker.internal:4242` on this page: http://localhost:6688/bridges
 1. Create a Chainlink job making sure to replace any template variables from `jobs/sample.toml`.
 1. Set the `CHAINLINK_JOB_ID` environment variable to the job's "External Job ID" making sure to remove any hyphens (the string should only contain 32 characters)!
 1. Make call to Chainlink Operator via Consumer contract: